-The following consideration is made to put the results of the previous paragraphs in context.
-From a static point of view and according to Fig. 7a, maximum occurrence frequencies for $S^2 \ge S_t^2$ in the vicinity of the LRT over the North Atlantic and during DJF are located at about 50° N and reach up to values of 30%-35%.
-From a dynamic point of view, the occurrence can be further narrowed down, with occurrence frequencies exceeding 45% within any elevated tropopause between 80-0° W and 45-55° N that exhibits $\Delta\Theta(Q = 2 \text{ pvu})\gtrsim 20 \text{ K}$ .
-The northward excursion of air masses exhibiting above-average tropopause altitudes within ridges of baroclinic waves and the associated jet streaks can be expected to be mainly responsible for this correlation.
+W and 45° N- 55° N that exhibits $\Delta\Theta(Q = 2 \text{ pvu}) \gtrsim 20$ K. The northward excursion of air masses exhibiting above average tropopause altitudes within ridges of baroclinic waves and the associated jet streaks can be expected to be mainly responsible for this correlation.

-Overall, the analysis presents one way to quantify the link between the occurrence of strong vertical wind shear near the tropopause and the potential temperature of the dynamic tropopause, which can be interpreted as a measure for the excursion of air masses within baroclinic waves in the midlatitudes.
+Overall, the analysis presents one way to quantify the link between the occurrence of strong vertical wind shear near to the tropopause and the potential temperature of the dynamic tropopause, which can be interpreted as a measure for the excursion of air masses within baroclinic waves in the midlatitudes.